 Throughout 2020 the notion to move away struck me often.
 The desire for a bit of land to farm and possibly a dairy cow is something of a dream.
 A more appealing one with the state of things.

 Although I don’t know how far I’d go for it.
-Cause seriously, thats ALOT of milk for just the two of us.
-Even so the thought puts a smile on my face.
+Cause seriously, thats a ton of milk for just the two of us.
+Even so, the thought puts a smile on my face.

 My daughter not so much.
 She stated rather matter of factly just days prior, “mom, we’re not going anywhere so let’s not talk about it” and that was it.

 It was was at that moment when I realized how much this home means to my her.
 She’s been through quite a bit in her young age and though she handled it all like a true champion, who could blame her?

 We were forced to sell the only home we shared with her father when he passed.
 Buying this home meant we could restart.

 She could have her special place and memories of childhood once again.
 She could get comfortable and know that this was a permanent stay.
 So stay we will.